Yizfe/PredGard/README.md

 - This tool is intended for educational and research purposes to understand and counteract game cheat injections.
 - The `suspiciousHash` used in this application is specific to `kernel32.dll` but can be adjusted if other known module hashes are used by cheaters.
 - Rapidly changing the contents of `twain_64.dll` or other DLLs might require frequent updates to the detection logic.

+### Typical Setup for Cheat Activation
+To run this type of cheat, a cheater would typically need to:

+1. Disable Virtualization:
+   - Open Command Prompt as an administrator and run: `bcdedit /set hypervisorlaunchtype off`, then reboot the PC.
+   - Make sure virtualization is off.

+2. For Windows 11 Users:
+   - Since some cheats only work on Windows 10, check compatibility to avoid errors like 0xD0000001.
+   - W11 users who get error 0xD0000001 when injecting should do the following:
+     - Open regedit.
+     - Navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\CI\Config`.
+     - Set `VulnerableDriverBlocklistEnable` to 0.
+     - Restart the PC and inject again.

+3. Prepare a USB Flash Drive:
+   - Insert a USB, format it as FAT32, and run the cheat loader from there as a security measure, required by some cheats.

+4. Adjust Antivirus Settings:
+   - Add "/AppData/Local/Temp" and the USB as exclusions in the antivirus or fully disable the antivirus to prevent interference.

+5. Run Cheat Before Starting the Game:
+   - The cheat needs to be launched before opening the game, as it cannot inject if the game is already running.
+An injection error (0x3) indicates that the cheat was injected with the game open.